-Major changes in market dynamics might include the development of new technologies or passing of new government legislation.
+Major changes in market dynamics might include the entry of new competitors to the market place, price competition by the existing competitors, development of new technologies or passing of new government legislation.
 Should these events occur in a rapid or an unpredictable manner, these might impact the Company's revenues and profitability as the Company adjusts to them.